RedRoxProjects/GitHub-Intro/README.md

 The key thing to remember is that version control is **SUPER** important - so make sure you learn how to do your A B C of git!

-**A**dding files to staging is a must or they won't be included in your repo!
+**Adding** files to staging is a must or they won't be included in your repo!

-**B**ranching is a lifesaver on group projects - so use it!
+**Branching** is a lifesaver on group projects - so use it!

-**C**ommit when you want to save your status, if in doubt run ```git status``` to see your current changes & what files you have staged to be committed to the repo.
+**Commit** when you want to save your status, if in doubt run ```git status``` to see your current changes & what files you have staged to be committed to the repo.

 # Another few handy hints